deweydbb/Shooter/README.txt

 Blueprint Changes:
 	Got the ui to select the server ip to work. added the ui in the third person character blueprint instead of throught the level bluerprint.
 This got rid of a majority of our errors.
 Also push to master under version Alpha v2.0

+1/3/18
+C++ Changes:
+Blueprint Changes:
+	Added reload function.
+Spine and above plays reload anim while the hips and legs follow the base movement so the player can still walk around while reloading but not sprint.

+1/4/18
+C++ Changes:
+	Attempted to control damage based on teams but no working, having problems testing for equality with fstrings Blueprint Changes:
+	Made new menu that popups on begin play.
+There player can enter their nickname, teamname and server ip.

+1/7/18
+C++ Changes:
+Blueprint Changes:
+	Fixed the blurry text boxes in the login screen

+1/11/18
+C++ Changes:
+	added print statements to shootercharacter.cpp to figure out why teams are not working turns out it only is reading the team from one .txt which is giving them the same team names hence no damage. whats weird is that they can still write the the .txt. tried setting it on both server and client and in construction strip with no luck